Florida Crop/Pest Management Profile: Cabbage

 Yellows is another occasional disease seen by Florida cabbage growers.
 The disease first occurs in the lower leaves, with the appearance of a yellow-green color.
 Yellowing of the tissue may move upward to the top leaves.
 Yellowed tissue turns brown, and premature shedding of the leaves occurs.
 Vascular tissue in the leaves and stems is blackened.
 Sometimes, only one side of the plant is infected, in which case the plant curls and bends (Momol, Raid, and Kucharek 2005).

-Florida cabbage growers use copper hydroxide to manage black rot, Alternaria leaf spot, and downy mildew.
-The restricted entry interval (REI) of copper hydroxide under the Worker Protection Standard is 24 hours (CDMS 2013).
+Florida cabbage growers use copper products to manage black rot, alternaria leaf spot, and downy mildew.
+The restricted entry interval (REI) of copper hydroxide under the Worker Protection Standard is 24 hours (CDMS 2023).

 Black rot can be spread by infected seeds or during transplant production.
 Although resistant varieties are available, the most effective management is adequate sanitation while producing transplants.
 Cabbage growers can buy certified transplants as well as seeds that have been certified as being free of black rot.
 Regardless of the source of cabbage seeds, using the hot water treatment is an essential management tactic that effectively controls black rot; the hot water treatment is soaking the seeds at 122°F (50°C) for 30–35 minutes.